Skip to main content

 • Maintenance Costs: Gas heating systems require regular servicing, costing around £60 and £120 to maintain safety and efficiency, typically on an annual basis.
 This can lead to higher ongoing maintenance expenses compared to electric systems, which usually need minimal attention.

 • Repair Costs: Over time, components of both systems may require repairs due to wear and tear.
-While electric systems generally have fewer parts that can malfunction, with average costs ranging from £50 to £150, the complexity of gas systems can lead to more frequent repairs, ranging from range from £100 to £500 or more.
+While electric systems generally have fewer parts that can malfunction, with average costs ranging from £50 to £150, the complexity of gas systems can lead to more frequent repairs, ranging from £100 to £500 or more.

 • Upgrade Expenses: Technological advancements can lead to the need for system upgrades.
 Upgrading an electric heating system might involve simple component replacements, costing between £100 and £300, whereas gas systems might require more extensive updates to incorporate energy-efficient features.
 Expect to pay anywhere from £500 to £1,500.

-• Utility Connection Fees: In areas not connected to the gas grid, connecting a gas heating system could involve substantial fees, ranging from range from £500 to £3,000 or more, making it a critical consideration for potential users.
+• Utility Connection Fees: In areas not connected to the gas grid, connecting a gas heating system could involve substantial fees, ranging from £500 to £3,000 or more, making it a critical consideration for potential users.

 MyBuilder Tip: For boiler repair costs or to find out how much it costs to service a boiler, visit our price guides.